-You want to know how to do a manual plugin install because believe it or not, there’s a huge world of WordPress plugins that aren’t listed in the directory that comes with each WordPress installation.
+You want to know how to do a manual plugin install because, believe it or not; there’s a huge world of WordPress plugins that aren’t listed in the directory that comes with each WordPress installation.
 If you find something you like outside the directory, you’ll need to know how to manually install a plugin.

-The WordPress directory is a great resource, but it might not hold what you’re looking for, making it necessary to search outside it.
+The WordPress directory is a great resource, but it might not have what you’re looking for, making it necessary to search outside it.
 Or it might not show a variety of plugins for a specific task, or those that meet your requirements don’t have enough reviews (or positive ones) to your liking.
 Check developer sites for more information, reviews, and updates.

 If you notice a plugin hasn’t been updated since the last WordPress update, you might want to check the developer’s own site to see if there is a fresh version.
-We can’t overstress how important it is to ensure all your plugins are up to date, and as we’ve noted, the directory isn’t always up to date.
+We can’t overstate how important it is to ensure all your plugins are up to date, and as we’ve noted, the directory isn’t always up to date.